-Supplementary books and other instructional materials shall neither displace nor be 28 29 used to the exclusion of basic textbooks.
-State-adopted textbooks and other instructional 30 legal guardians may be charged damage fees for abuse or loss of textbooks or other 1 2 instructional materials on the State-adopted list under rules adopted by the State Board 3 of Education.
+43 No local board of education may charge any pupil a rental fee for the use of 44 textbooks. textbooks or other materials on the State-adopted list.
+A pupil's parents or legal guardians may be charged damage fees for abuse or loss of textbooks or other 1 instructional materials on the State-adopted list under rules adopted by the State Board 2 3 of Education.
 All money collected on State-owned books as damage fees or from the sale of books or other instructional materials purchased with State funds under the 4 5 provisions of this Part shall be paid annually as collected to the State Board of 6 Education.
 7 "§ 115C-101.
-Duties and authority of superintendents of local school administrative 8 units.
+Duties and authority of superintendents of local school 8 administrative units.
 9 The superintendent of each local school administrative unit, as an official agent of 10 the State Board of Education, shall administer the provisions of this Part and the rules and regulations of the Board insofar as they apply to his-the unit.
 The superintendent of 11 12 each local school administrative unit shall have authority to require the cooperation of 13 principals and teachers so that the children may receive the best possible service, and so 14 that all the books other instructional materials on the State-adopted list, and 15 moneys may be accounted for properly.
-If any principal or teacher fails to comply with 16 the provisions of this section, his the superintendent shall withhold his the principal's or teacher's salary vouchers until the duties imposed by this section have been performed.
-17 18 If any superintendent fails to comply with the provisions of this section, the State 19 Superintendent, as secretary to the State Board of Education, shall notify the State 20 Board of Education and the State Treasurer.
+If any principal or teacher fails to comply with 16 the provisions of this section, his the superintendent shall withhold his the principal's or 17 teacher's salary vouchers until the duties imposed by this section have been performed.
+18 If any superintendent fails to comply with the provisions of this section, the State 19 Superintendent, as secretary to the State Board of Education, shall notify the State Board of Education and the State Treasurer.
+The State Board and the State

+20 Board of Education and the State Treasurer.
 The State Board and the State 21 Superintendent shall withhold the superintendent's salary vouchers, and the State 22 Treasurer shall make no payment until the State Superintendent notifies him that the 23 provisions of this section have been complied with.

 24 "§ 115C-102.
 Right to purchase; disposal of textbooks and materials.

-25 (a) Any parent, guardian, or person in loco parentis may purchase any instructional material needed for any child in the public schools of the State from the 26 27 board of education of the local school administrative unit in which the child is enrolled 28 or, in the case of basic textbooks, textbooks or other instructional materials on the State-29 adopted list, from the State Board of Education.
-30 Notwithstanding Article 3A of Chapter 143 of the General Statutes, G.S.
-143-(b)
+(a) Any parent, guardian, or person in loco parentis may purchase any instructional material needed for any child in the public schools of the State from the board of education of the local school administrative unit in which the child is enrolled or, in the case of basic textbooks, textbooks or other instructional materials on the State adopted list, from the State Board of Education.

-49(4), or any other provision of law, the State Board of Education may adopt rules authorizing local boards of education to dispose of discontinued instructional material, including State-adopted textbooks. textbooks and other instructional materials.
+(b) Notwithstanding Article 3A of Chapter 143 of the General Statutes, G.S.
+14349(4), or any other provision of law, the State Board of Education may adopt rules authorizing local boards of education to dispose of discontinued instructional material, including State-adopted textbooks. textbooks and other instructional materials.

-"§ 115C-125.
+34 35 "§ 115C-125.
 Free textbooks and other instructional materials on the State-adopted list and State purchase and rental system.